NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Voltage choices are "120" or "240".
   .. [#] If Voltage not provided, defaults based on optional referenced components as follows:

-         - No referenced components, non-electric heating systems, room air conditioners, dishwashers, ventilation fans, or plug loads: 120
+         - **No referenced components, non-electric heating systems, room air conditioners, dishwashers, ventilation fans, plug loads**: 120

-         - All other referenced components: 240
+         - **All other referenced components**: 240

   .. [#] If MaxCurrentRating not provided, defaults based on Voltage as follows: